 - Supreme Chef: Nako is extremely talented at cooking, and she's particularly good at turning low-quality ingredients (like bread crusts, radish tips and waste vegetables) into first-class meals.

-- Sweet on Polly Oliver: Kenmochi is pre-op female-to-male transgender, and even when presenting as a man, Ren is still a bit attracted to him.
+- Sweet on Polly Oliver: Kenmochi is pre-op transgender, and even when presenting as a man, Ren is still a bit attracted to him.

 - There Is Only One Bed:

 - Ren "accidentally" books a hotel room with a double bed when they take a trip to Nagoya.

 - When Ren is cut off and moves in with Nako, there's only one set of bedding in Nako's apartment.
 Then they get a new set of bedding...and Nako still decides to join Ren in her cot.

 - Too Much Information: The very first thing Ren says to the ladies interviewing for sales clerk is that she is a lesbian and may fall in love with them.
 They all flee except for Nako, leaving her with the job despite wearing clothes that are falling apart to interview for a jewelry store.

 - Trademark Favorite Food: Nako really loves bread crusts.

 - Upper-Class Twit: Ren is trying to avert this by running a jewelry store, but still fits the trope; she has absolutely no idea how to run a business, leading her to (among other mistakes) overpay her salesperson so severely that said salesperson suspects something skeevy.

 - Will They or Won't They?: Nako and Ren.
 They do.